-The market for wind-generated, zero-emission electricity has grown dramatically for more than a decade.
-According to the Global Wind Energy Council (the "GWEC"), more than 41,000 megawatts ("MW") of wind generation capacity were added worldwide in 2011, as compared to 38,000 MW in 2010.
-We expect that the rate of global wind power installations in 2012 will be roughly equivalent with 2011.
+The market for wind-generated, zero-emission electricity has grown steadily for more than a decade.
+According to MAKE Consulting ("MAKE"), nearly 45,000 MW's of wind generation capacity were added worldwide in 2012, as compared to 41,000 MW in 2011.
+MAKE expects 45,000 MW to be installed in 2013, with further growth in 2014.

-Several factors are driving growth in the wind power market, including substantial government incentives and mandates that have been established globally, technological improvements, turbine cost reductions and increasing cost competitiveness with existing power generation technologies.
-According to GWEC, by early 2011, at least 119 countries had some form of national policy support for renewable energy, more than double the 55 countries that provided such support in 2005.
+Several factors are driving the future growth in the wind power market, including substantial government incentives and mandates that have been established globally, technological improvements, turbine cost reductions, the development of the offshore wind market and increasing cost competitiveness with existing power generation technologies.
 Technological advances, declining turbine production cost and increasing prices for fossil fuels continue to increase the competitiveness of wind versus traditional power generation technologies.

 The vast majority of the wind power capacity installed worldwide to date is onshore.
 In the future, industry analysts anticipate rapid growth in the offshore wind market due to its advantages in terms of both wind patterns and real estate availability.
-Industry research firm IHS Emerging Energy Research expects the installed base of offshore wind power to increase from approximately 3,000 MW at the end of 2010 to nearly 50,000 MW by the end of 2020 as wind turbine power ratings and performance continue to improve and project costs decline.
+MAKE forecasts a compound annual growth rate ("CAGR") of 44% from 2011 to 2016 and 18 gigawatts of installations in the same period as wind turbine power ratings and performance continue to improve and project costs decline.